 “Post this status update right now… at Friday on a 6 p.m.”

 You mean, the time that people are definitely not at their computers?
 Like going out to eat and enjoying their weekend, and not looking at their social media?

 Whatever you say, boss.
 Which leads me to my next point:

 I wish I could just tell you “yeah, just post at lunchtime,” like every other social media advice blog — but honestly, it depends.
 If you look at your analytics and see that most of your audience is active at 3 a.m., then sure, post there.
 But don’t post at 5 a.m in the morning if no one is active.

 3. Likes and follows mean NOTHING — it’s all about engagement

 A slow clap for all the people who think that favorites and likes mean something.

-Think of it this way: would you rather have people who see something and tell you it’s cool, or would you rather have people who scream excitedly at the sight of it and tell all of your friends.
+Think of it this way: would you rather have people who see something, just tell you it’s cool, or would you rather have people who scream excitedly at the sight of it and tell all of their friends?

 (Hint: if you’re lost, you want the latter).